Václav Klement: Laurin & Klement

 Together with Václav Laurin, Klement started a business repairing bicycles, based on Klement's business acumen and Laurin's technical knowledge.
 In 1895, they founded the Laurin & Klement Company, producing their own bicycles, known as Slavia bicycles.
 In 1899 they went on to produce motorcycles, which were sold both domestically and on the international market, and used in sport competitions.
-In 1902 Laurin & Klement motorcycles were successful in the Paris—Vienna race, the only motorcycles which were able to complete the 1430 km race without any breakdowns in 31 hours.
+In 1902, Laurin & Klement motorcycles were successful in the Paris—Vienna race, the only motorcycles that were able to complete the 1430 km (888 mile) race without any breakdowns in 31 hours.

 Soon the company stopped producing bicycles to focus on the production of motorcycles.
 By 1903 the company had around 200 employees and was producing around 2,000 motorcycles each year.
 In 1905 the company started making cars, and in 1907 it expanded, registered on the stock exchange, and stopped motorcycle production.

 In 1925 the Laurin & Klement Company joined the Škoda Works in Plzeň in and the name of the factory was changed to Laurin & Klement – Škoda, subsequently only Škoda.